Get a Lighter, Brighter Smile

 Teeth whitening uses bleaching agents that are peroxide-based.
 Oxygen acts on the tooth enamel as the active ingredient breaks down, creating the whitening effect.

-In-Office Teeth Whitening in Ottawa
+In-Office Teeth Whitening in Niagara Falls

 In-office teeth whitening takes about 2 hours at your dentist office.
 First, a barrier is applied around your gums to protect them, then a thin layer of gel is applied and chemically activated on each tooth.
 We repeat this process a few times, until the desired shade of white is achieved.